-"Greeting, white lords," Twala cried, as we came up; "be seated, waste not precious time--the night is all too short for the deeds that must be done.
+"Greeting, white lords," Twala cried, as we

+came up; "be seated, waste not precious time--the night is all too short for the deeds that must be done.
 Ye come in a good hour, and shall see a glorious show.
-Look round, white lords; look round," and he rolled his one wicked eye from regiment to regiment.
-"Can the Stars show you such a sight as this?

-See how they shake in their wickedness, all those who have evil in their hearts and fear the judgment of 'Heaven above.'"
+Look round, white lords ; look round," and he rolled his one wicked eye from regiment to regiment. " Can the Stars show you such a sight as this?
+See how they shake in their wickedness, all those who have evil in their hearts and fear the judgment of 'Heaven above." " a second state and the destroid state of

-"/Begin! begin!/" piped Gagool, in her thin piercing voice; "the hyaenas are hungry, they howl for food. /Begin! begin!/"
+"Begin! begin!" piped Gagool, in her thin piercing voice; "the hyænas are hungry, they howl for food.
+Begin! begin!"

-Then for a moment there was intense stillness, made horrible by a presage of what was to come.
+Then for a moment there was intense stillness. made horrible by a presage of what was to come.

 The king lifted his spear, and suddenly twenty thousand feet were raised, as though they belonged to one man, and brought down with a stamp upon the earth.
 This was repeated three times, causing the solid ground to shake and tremble.
-Then from a far point of the circle a solitary voice began a wailing song, of which the refrain ran something as follows:--
+Then from a far point of the circle a solitary voice began a wailing song; of which the refrain ran something as follows :---

-"/What is the lot of man born of woman?/"
+"What is the lot of man born of woman?"

-Back came the answer rolling out from every throat in that vast company--
+Back came the answer rolling out from every throat in that vast company-0002 120000

-"/Death!/"
+" Death 1 "